Charli Bregnballe

 Head of Development - Novicell.dk

-I recently changed jobs to Novicell, where I am a manager of 10 developers in the PHP department.
+Currently, I work at Novicell, where I am a manager of 14 developers in the PHP department.
 We mainly work with Drupal with a wide range of different clients.
+Novicell is a digital consultancy company with around 400 people spread out in more than 6 countries, with offices in London, Amsterdam, Barcelona, and of course Copenhagen and Aarhus.

 Head of IT - Kino.dk